Using a custom Sending Domain to help with email delivery

 Once you've added the DNS records, you can head back to the BrandChamp settings page and click the Validate button.

-However, it's very likely that the records won't validate immediately as it can take up to 24 or even 48 hours for the records to propagate out to the rest of the internet, depending on your hosting provider.
+However it's very likely that the records won't validate immediately as it can take up to 24 or even 48 hours for the records to propagate out to the rest of the internet, depending on your hosting provider.
+Although usually records will validate within 10 minutes.

 Once your DNS records have been validated, the sending domain is marked as valid.
 Any future emails sent from that email domain by BrandChamp will be fully validated via the " Sender Policy Framework" system and virtually guaranteed to skip the spam filters!